 Until now, the Miele-Dyson debate really was about whether you preferred the old-fashioned canister-style vacuum to the newer upright style.
-But the latest introduction from Dyson may tempt even hard-core Miele fans.
+But an introduction from Dyson may tempt even hard-core Miele fans.

 The Dyson DC39 has a radical new design in which key components, including the motor, are located inside a central ball for a low center of gravity, greater stability, and easy maneuvering around furniture and other obstacles.
 Couple that with its bagless approach, and you have a very technologically advanced machine.
-Miele, on the other hand, is known for its superior air filtration system (which is why they have not embraced the bagless technology).
+Miele, on the other hand, is known for its superior air filtration system (which is why the company has not embraced the bagless technology).
 Have a look below and decide for yourself.

 Above: Remodelista editor Christine is a fan of Dyson.
 "They rethought the vacuum cleaner, how it works and how it looks," she says.
-The new Dyson DC39 ($449.99; available in mid-March) has a "triggerhead" tool that lets you adjust for different floor types at the handle—no more bending down to swap out vacuum heads.
+The Dyson DC39 ($449.99) has a "triggerhead" tool that lets you adjust for different floor types at the handle—no more bending down to swap out vacuum heads.

-Above: Also available in mid-March, the Dyson DC39 Animal ($499.99) is specifically designed to pick up pet hair (nearly 40 percent of US households own a dog).
+Above: The Dyson DC39 Animal ($499.99) is specifically designed to pick up pet hair (nearly 40 percent of US households own a dog).

 Above: The Miele Titan Canister Vacuum accommodates medium-pile carpeting with a power head that is designed for carpets; $599 at Amazon.

 Some options at more affordable price points?
 See 5 Hard-Working Vacuums for Serious Cleaning.
 Which vacuum gets your vote?
 Please share your finds in the comments section below.
 Doing some New Year's tidying?
 See Expert Advice: Editors' Top 10 Cleaning Tips and Editors' Essential Cleaning Tools.